maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/39-san-joaquin-county-registrar-of-voters/all-elections/en/voting-basics/vote-language.md

 For information en Español call (209) 953-1052.

 中文/Chinese, ខ្មែរ/Khmer, Tiếng Việt/Vietnamese, Tagalog, and Punjabi versions of ballots and polling place information may be available at some selected precincts.
+Call the Registrar of Voters at (209) 468-VOTE (8683) for more information.